How to Save Money on Your Grocery Bill

 6. Apply for SNAP Benefits

+If you qualify, this will help single moms save money on food.
 This tip also applies to single moms who live below the poverty line.
 With every child you have, the poverty line goes up – in other words, you’d need to make more money to be above the poverty line.
 Single moms who are raising families below the poverty line can apply for SNAP benefits (food stamps).
 They’ll want proof of income, proof of home expenses (a copy of your lease, for example), and information from past and present full-time employers (they are legally required to give requested information to the government).
 Have those documents prepared when you talk to the Department of Social Security!

 The Department of Social Security will give you a stipend for food each month that can be spent on eligible items.
 Your stipend will depend on who lives in your home.
 Learn more about SNAP benefits here!